A little bit of EQ goes a long way

 The solution to this is so simple.
 Teach children how to recognise, understand, articulate and regulate their emotions from the earliest age.
 Encourage them to make mistakes and resolve problems using their own resources.
 Show them how to plan for difficult times as well as enjoy the present moment and model to them the values and ideals to which we as a society aspire.

 Developing emotional intelligence is a lifetimes’ work but it is never too late to start.
-This website will, I hope, be a useful resource to parents, teachers and children who have an interest in nurturing mental wellness.
+This website is intended to be a useful resource to parents, teachers and children who have an interest in nurturing mental wellness.
 Having good mental health is not about being happy all the time but about believing that when things feel bad, there is the possibility of change.
 It is also about finding your own strengths and resources, whatever they may be, and reinforcing them to engender strength and resilience.

 A little bit of EQ goes a long way.